It refers to the displacement of a chromosome segment to a new place in the genome.

-Yet another category of translocations are Robertsonian translocations, in which the long q arms of two acrocentric chromosomes are joined at a single centromere.
+Yet another category of translocations is Robertsonian translocations, in which the long q arms of two acrocentric chromosomes are joined at a single centromere.

 Chromosomal p arms are lost during Robertsonian translocations, but because acrocentric chromosomes have very short p arms that are repetitive, there are no phenotypic consequences.

 A Robertsonian translocation between chromosomes 14 and 21 has generated the derived chromosome (14; 21).
 This particular translocation is interesting because it is commonly seen in patients with the familial form of Down syndrome.

 Familial Down syndrome is much less common than the form in which patients have 47 chromosomes due to the presence of an extra copy of chromosome 21.

 Patients with familial Down syndrome have 46 chromosomes, including two regular copies of chromosome 21 and a Robertsonian translocation with material from chromosome 21

 Familial Down patients usually inherit the translocation chromosome from an unaffected parent, with only 45 chromosomes, including the Robertsonian chromosome and a standard copy of chromosome 21.